lleewwiiss/Distributed-Tensorflow-Template/README.md

 Distributed cloud training
 --------------
 This script requires that you have Google Cloud SDK installed, and a Google Cloud Platform account with access to ml-engine.
 Training on the cloud does cost money, but it is very simple once setup.
+[Train Cloud](train_cloud.sh)

 - ### Job config
-    The ***hptuning_config.yaml*** file will be used to specify the resources you are requesting for this job.
+    The [hptuning_config.yaml](hptuning_config.yaml) file will be used to specify the resources you are requesting for this job.
     You are able to scale this for your needs, it will behave the same as the local distributed training.
     More information here: https://cloud.google.com/ml-engine/docs/tensorflow/using-gpus
     See pricing here: https://cloud.google.com/ml-engine/docs/pricing

 It is required that the data be stored on GCP somewhere in a bucket, and you also need to specify where to export your model and checkpoints to.
-Ensure that any additional packages your model needs are defined in ***setup.py*** and make sure you aren't specifying packages that are already part of ml-engine (https://cloud.google.com/ml-engine/docs/tensorflow/runtime-version-list)
+Ensure that any additional packages your model needs are defined in [setup.py](setup.py) and make sure you aren't specifying packages that are already part of ml-engine (https://cloud.google.com/ml-engine/docs/tensorflow/runtime-version-list)
 - ### Usage
 ```bash
 Usage: ./train_cloud.sh